 pH level is the primary indication of the aquarium water’s healthiness.
 Many factors can affect the water condition, and water pH reflects ‘something is wrong’ regardless of the cause.
 Testing water pH with kits is very easy and takes hardly two minutes.

-The ideal temperature for most aquarium fish lies between 75 to 80 °F. At a lower temperature, fish are more susceptible to fungal and bacterial infection.
+The ideal temperature for most tropical aquarium fish lies between 75 to 80 °F. At a lower temperature, fish are more susceptible to fungal and bacterial infection.

 Especially for newly bought fish, maintaining the right temperature is vital, as they are going through the tremendous stress of tank change and transportation.
 The disease can easily catch up in stressed fish.